 Aerial lifts are known for their impressive size and reach capabilities.
-They have made the processes of tree care, window cleaning, exterior building maintenance, and many other tasks possible, but with great possibility comes great risk.
-There are an estimated 12 fatal injuries on workplaces every day in the US, and many of them are caused by aerial lift accidents.
+They have made the tasks of tree care, window cleaning, exterior building maintenance, and many others possible.
+But with great possibility comes great risk.
+There are an estimated 12 fatal injuries in workplaces every day in the US, and many of them are caused by aerial lift accidents.
 Working at great heights puts workers on and near the lift at risk, and is responsible for serious injuries, deaths, costly equipment damage, and legalities every day.

-Most accidents occur when safety guidelines are ignored, such as driving a lift while it’s extended, exceeding manufacturer requirements, and operating on uneven surfaces.
-AerialLiftCertification recommends all aerial lift operators are properly trained, certified, and abide by OSHA and safety regulations to reduce the risk for lift-related deaths and injuries.
+Most boom lift accidents occur when safety guidelines are ignored, such as driving a lift while it’s extended, exceeding manufacturer requirements, and operating on uneven surfaces.
+AerialLiftCertification recommends all aerial lift operators are properly trained, certified, and abide by OSHA and safety regulations to reduce the risk of lift-related deaths and injuries.

 How Can Aerial Lift Accidents Be Prevented?